mbourgey/EBI_cancer_workshop_visualization/README.md

  - the sample of origin

-We can print out how many mutations we have read in for each of the cancer samples we are using by using the command.
+We can print out how many mutations we have in each of the cancer samples.

 ```{.R}
 print(table(sampleNames(vranges.cat)))